AlThorStormblessed/YOLO_CCTV/prod/README_local.md

 ## Prerequisites

 - Python 3.10 or later
-- Redis server
-- PostgreSQL with pgvector extension
+- Docker and Docker Compose
 - A YOLO face detection model (e.g., the pre-trained model in `runs/detect/train3/weights/best.pt`)
 - RTSP camera streams to monitor